Umuzi-org/ACN-syllabus/content/employability-sprint/know-where-you-are-going/_index.md

 ready: true
 tags:
 - employability-sprint
-title: Know where you are going.
+title: Know where you are going
 ---

 With a job search – as with any kind of search – it’s pointless searching if you don’t know what you’re looking for!